 What is closer to mid-size, on the inside, is the BMW 3-Series Gran Turismo.
 Despite having similar angles to the sedan, the 3-Series GT is almost completely different with a redesigned roofline, a higher hood, and repositioned seats.
 The GT is a taller-riding car with a different driving position than the 3-Series sedan, but boasts more leg room in the back and more cargo flexibility.
 The sloping roof cuts into some usable cargo space, and some head room for rear passengers, but the wagon can pick up where that shape may leave some shoppers short.

-In all versions and body styles of the 3-Series, you get the latest version of iDrive, which requires you to use a multi-way controller down on the center console to navigate menus for non-essential functions.
-It's much easier to intuit than earlier versions of the system, and we don't seeing it as a deal-breaker, yet you'll want to spend some time getting a tutorial at the dealership.
-What we do like very much, however, is the capacitive touch pad atop the controller -- a cool feature that allows you to trace out letters, for destination entry, for example.
+BMW equips most versions of the 3-Series with its iDrive system, which uses a controller placed in the center console to control infotainment and vehicle functions.
+It's easier to use than maligned versions in earlier vehicles, but we still recommend spending time with the dealer to go through functions and systems to come up to speed.
+What we do like very much, however, is the capacitive touch pad atop the controller—a cool feature that allows you to trace out letters, for destination entry, for example.